 The symptoms of psoriasis often resemble those of an infection.
 They require treatment, especially as lesions put the skin is at a higher risk of developing an infection.

-A person who knows that they have psoriasis may not need to visit their doctor each time they have a flare.
-This is especially true if they have medication that has been prescribed and are familiar with their condition.
+A person who knows that they have psoriasis may not need to visit their doctor each time they have a flare, especially if they already have medication and are familiar with their condition.

 However, if there are any signs of an infection, even a person familiar with psoriasis should see a physician.

-A physician will normally diagnose psoriasis using the patient's description of the symptoms, a physical exam, and an inspection of the lesions.
+A physician will normally diagnose psoriasis after listening to the person's description of the symptoms and carrying out a physical examination and an inspection of the lesions.

-If the lesions occur in an area where the skin rubs against itself, it may be inverse psoriasis.
+If the lesions occur in an area where the skin rubs against itself, the doctor may diagnose inverse psoriasis.

-The doctor may take a culture to rule out other conditions with similar symptoms.
+They may take a skin sample for a culture to rule out other conditions with similar symptoms.

-In some severe cases, ultraviolet B light therapy may be used with topical creams, in order to manage the symptoms.
+In some cases, the doctor may recommend ultraviolet B (UVB) light therapy with topical creams to manage the symptoms.